jessica-spencer/Crime-Data-Exploration/README.md

 # Crime-Data-Exploration

-scraped data from a Boston crime reporting website to visualize trends
+I scraped data from a Boston crime reporting website to visualize trends